Blog

 Every change someone once made directly inside a standard object now has to be lifted out and re-expressed as an extension.
 There is no automatic equivalent, because the whole point of AL is that you can no longer edit those objects in place.

-Why it matters: an honest estimate counts modified base objects, not lines of code.
+A reliable estimate counts modified base objects, not lines of code.
 Two systems with the same number of customisations can differ wildly in cost depending on how deeply those customisations reached into the standard application.

 Three outcomes for every modification